uwulisp/uwulisp/builtins.md

 ## Miscellaneous

 ### `print`
-Prints each argument separated by spaces, followed by a newline, then returns an empty list.
+Prints each argument followed by a space, then a newline, then returns an empty list.
+Note that a trailing space is emitted after the last argument (not just between arguments).

 ```
 (print x1 x2 ...)  →  ()